Global drinks giant blazes a trail on sustainable water use with optimized wastewater treatment technology

 Treatment of the waste water produced in the beverage manufacturing and bottling process is a central focus for the drinks producer, alongside a 31 percent decrease in absolute water consumption and an improvement in its water-use ratio – the amount of water used per litre of soft drink produced.

-And to improve wastewater treatment at two of its manufacturing plants in the Philippines, last year, the company installed two new decanters from Alfa Laval as part of an upgrade project: an ALDEC 45 is now in operation on one site, and commissioning was completed in August 2022 on an ALDEC 10 at a second plant.
+And to improve wastewater treatment at two of its manufacturing plants in the Philippines, last year, the company installed two new decanters from Alfa Laval as part of an upgrade project: an Aldec 45 is now in operation on one site, and commissioning was completed in August 2022 on an Aldec 10 at a second plant.

 Additional operational adjustments on the advice of Alfa Laval experts focused on optimizing and improving performance and included the insertion of polymer, which was hitherto absent from the wastewater treatment process at the two plants.

 “The original decanters operating at these sites were between 15 and 20 years old, and the customer was seeking to upgrade to improve their operation’s overall performance and efficiency.
-These new ALDEC models are around 35-40 percent more efficient with respect to energy and cake dryness,” explains Jayson Galleta, Sales Manager for Alfa Laval in the Philippines.
+These new Aldec models are around 35-40 percent more efficient with respect to energy and cake dryness,” explains Jayson Galleta, Sales Manager for Alfa Laval in the Philippines.
 “Sustainability and resource management are important drivers for them, and with our decanter technology, the water quality is at such a high level that it can be used in the wider municipality for irrigation, or it can be safely returned to the environment.”

 Specific parameters on cake dryness are also a requirement in the Philippines for the safe and legal disposal of solid waste, and Jayson confirms that the customer is very satisfied with the 0.3 percent cake dryness delivered by Alfa Laval’s decanter technology.